ShruthiHanuGowda/react-redux-jest-enzyme-app/README.md

    create createStore file
    wrap the app (index file) with provider from react-redux and pass the store from createStore import redux thunk to createstore.js
+4. Integration testing - testing unit with external dependencies - actioncreator install axios to create asynchronous API request - npm i axios
+   note: action creator is dispatching our action and then our store is getting updated correctly (redux)

+   we want to create test store, and we want to check store that it is updated correctly once we ran our integration test integration test do not involve testing like components so create seperate folder called \_integrationTests
+   //To test we use dependency called moxios - npm i --save-dev moxios